pooyadav/LAB1/LAB1_week6/readme.md

 `gcc simple_threads.c -o simple_threads`

+If you get error like "undefined reference to `pthread_create'" then compile with flag -lpthread.
+`gcc simple_threads.c -o simple_threads -lpthread`

 `./simple_threads  10`

 Please note this program takes a command line arument, for example,  10 as specified in the above line.
 The argument  is just a value of counter, so you change the number if you like.